nbursa/ebook-reader/README.md

 > A Vue.js Book Reader project

 A Vue.js-based e-publishing reader for books, comics, brochures, posters, and more.
-This project has been in production for 6 years without any maintenance, showcasing its robustness and reliability.
+This project has been in production for over 5 years without any maintenance, showcasing its robustness and reliability.

 ## Key Features
 - Customizable UI for various reading materials